Microsoft revamps Bing search engine to use artificial intelligence

 The global success of ChatGPT has put Google executives on edge and initiated what some internally have called "code red," an urgent push to find ways to counter popularity of a tool that has amassed tens of millions of users since just late last year.

-Google offered a preview of its answer to ChatGPT on Monday.
-It's called Bard, an AI chatbot using Google's not-yet-public LaMDA chatbot.
+Google offered a preview of its answer to ChatGPT on Monday, an AI chatbot called Bard that uses Google's not-yet-public LaMDA technology.
 That technology set off a debate about bot sentience last year when a Google engineer went rogue and gave a journalist access to the until-then famously guarded tool.

 In the coming week Bard will be more widely available to the public, said Google CEO Sundar Pichai.